Today, there are over 1.7B websites in existence.

-SEO stands for Search Engine Optimization, and it describes the logic behind the ranking of websites when you perform a search on a particular search engine.
+SEO stands for Search Engine Optimization, and it describes the logic behind the ranking of websites when you perform a search on a particular search engine (such as Google).

 Although it may seem tedious and painful at the start, SEO can actually be rather fun and easy to implement.